What if your financial aid package just isn't enough? Don't give up. You've got options.

 Ask for More Gift Aid

-Keep in mind that the aid that really reduces college cost is gift aid (scholarships and grants).
-This is aid you don't have to repay or earn.
-Self-help aid (loans and work-study) will not reduce your college cost in the end, although this type of aid can make it easier for you to pay for college yourself.
+The aid that reduces college cost is gift aid (scholarships and grants).
 Aid officers may be open to discussing an increase in gift aid if you are a desirable candidate for admission, have a strong case, and make your appeal early.

-Ask for a Look at Your Cost of Attendance (COA)
+Ask for a Change to Your Cost of Attendance

 Tips for Working with the College

 - Know the procedure for filing an appeal.
-You can usually find general guidelines for filing an appeal on the college's website, such as the types of circumstances the financial aid office will consider for appeal, whether you should submit your appeal by letter or use a special form, or if you can make the appeal over the phone.
-If you can't find this information on the website, contact the financial aid office directly.
+You can usually find general guidelines for filing an appeal on the college's website.
+If you can't find this information online, contact the financial aid office directly.

 - Decide whether you or your parent should contact the aid office.
 Aid officers say they are impressed with a student who takes the initiative to make the call.
 In many situations, however, the parent is better prepared to discuss a family's financial situation.

 - Be prepared to provide documentation.
 The financial aid officer is likely to ask for documentation of the circumstances that have changed your financial picture.
-This could mean an official letter from your mom's company confirming that she was laid off or financial records for the past six months that show a steady loss of income.
-Colleges will not adjust aid eligibility without documentation.
-Nor will they make adjustments "in anticipation" of changes.
+This could mean an official letter from your mom's company confirming that she was laid off, or financial records for the past six months that show a steady loss of income.

 - Say please and thank you.
 When asking for more gift aid or simply updating your eligibility factors, approach the parties holding the purse strings in a calm, professional, and reasonable manner.
 You're more likely to come out ahead.